nurzamanindra/nodejs-camper-rest-api/README.md

 > This project is currently under active development.
 Features are being built and improved continuously.
 Stay tuned!
 >
 > This API uses an external maps API to convert addresses into geocode points and vice versa.
 I use the Google Maps API, but you can use any maps provider API you prefer (see the Configuration section).
+>
+>This API uses nodemailer for sending email.
+You can use mailtrap for testing.
+>`
 ---

 ## 📦 Tech Stack